spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/fips.md

     When the build finishes, the ISO file will be provided in the **build** directory under the name you specified in your **.arg** file.

+### Build FIPS-Compliant Provider Images

+Provider images are Kairos-based container images for a supported OS and Kubernetes distribution combination.
+FIPS-complaint provider images are built on top of the base OS image you have built previously.

+15. Locate **Earthfile** in the CanvOS directory.
+In the file, find the block that starts with `build-provider-images-fips:` and delete the Kubernetes versions that you do not want.
+This will speed up the build process and save storage space.

+16. Review the **.arg** file again to ensure the parameters are correct.
+Issue the following command to build the provider images:

+    ```shell
+      ./earthly +provider-images-fips
+    ```

+    When the build finishes, copy and save the output attributes in a notepad or clipboard to use later in your cluster profile.

 ## Validate